-Autonomous vehicles have been a hot topic for a few years now, whether it’s talk of the early adoption of autonomous delivery vehicles and trucks, or for their successful use on West Australian mine sites (Rio Tinto has now moved one billion tonnes of material in the Pilbara with driverless trucks!)
+Autonomous vehicles have been a hot topic for a few years now, whether it’s the talk of the early adoption of autonomous delivery vehicles and trucks, or for their successful use on West Australian mine sites (Rio Tinto has now moved one billion tonnes of material in the Pilbara with driverless trucks!)

-What you may not know is that the Perth is actually the epicentre of automated vehicle technology breakthroughs and trials.
+What you may not know is that Perth is actually the epicentre of automated vehicle technology breakthroughs and trials.

-The RAC (one of our insurance partners) is continuing to test and evaluate a fully autonomous, electric shuttle bus on the South Perth foreshore, which to date has seen 10,700 book a ride on the innovative bus.
+The RAC (one of our insurance partners) is continuing to test and evaluate a fully autonomous, electric shuttle bus on the South Perth foreshore, which to date has seen 10,700 people book a ride on the innovative bus.
 Off the back of this trial, Perth is set to become the first Australian city and one of the first places in the world to trial on-demand driverless cars capable of picking up passengers.

 What is the Driverless Vehicle Trial?

 Operating in much the same way as ride-sharing services like Uber, customers will be able to order a ride using a smart-phone app.
-A self driving car will then arrive to take them wherever they need to go, yep- with no driver!
+A self-driving car will then arrive to take them wherever they need to go, yep- with no driver!